KatherLab/COBRA/README.md

 ## Citation

-If you find our work useful, please consider citing our preprint:
+If you find our work useful in your research or if you use parts of this code please consider citing our paper:

 ```bibtex
 @inproceedings{cobra,